AdrianoSanttos/CSharp_App_Editor_de_Texto/README.md

 TextEdit application written in WPF, its functions are:

-- Consists of a menu: File, Edit, Format and Help
+- Consists of a menus: File, Edit, Format and Help
 - Area of text input
 - Status bar that informs the line and the cursor column
 - Record preferences of User use